hojjang98/ideas/society/Dance_Map.md

-# 🧠 Project Title
-**DanceMap: Mapping Genre-Based Dancer Hotspots in Seoul**
+# 🧠 Project Title: DanceMap — Mapping Genre-Based Dancer Hotspots in Seoul

----

 ## 🔍 Summary
-This project aims to visualize and analyze where dancers gather by genre (e.g., hip-hop, waacking, popping) using online behavioral traces.
-By aggregating social and spatial signals, it creates an interactive map that helps new dancers navigate the scene and supports community-based urban culture design.
+DanceMap visualizes and analyzes **where dancers gather by genre** (hip-hop, waacking, popping, etc.) using online behavioral traces.
+By aggregating social and spatial signals, it builds an **interactive map of Seoul’s dance hotspots**, helping newcomers navigate the scene while supporting community-based cultural design.

 ---

 ## 🎯 Problem Statement
-Newcomers to dance often struggle to find where and how to start.
-Dance genres have distinct community hubs, but information is fragmented and often inaccessible to outsiders.
-There is no data-driven platform that maps physical spaces based on dancer genre or activity patterns.
+- New dancers often struggle to discover **where and how to start**.
+- Genre-specific hubs exist but information is fragmented and inaccessible to outsiders.
+- Current platforms show dance studios but not **community-based activity patterns**.

+**Goal:** Create a **data-driven map of dance culture** in Seoul that reflects genre-specific communities and their urban footprint.

 ---

 ## 📚 Background & Motivation
-- Inspired by recent pose-estimation-based dance classification experiments
+- Inspired by recent pose-estimation–based dance classification experiments.
-- Many dancers report they “found the scene by accident”
+- Many dancers say they “found the scene by accident,” highlighting entry barriers.
-- Urban dance spaces (studios, street spots, etc.) are key to cultural vibrancy but lack visibility
+- Urban dance spaces (studios, street practice spots, clubs) are vital to cultural vibrancy but lack visibility.
-- As dance grows in popularity (e.g., “스트릿 우먼 파이터”, K-pop influence), demand for entry points and localized info increases
+- With K-pop and shows like *스트릿 우먼 파이터* boosting popularity, demand for **localized information** is rising.

 ---

 ## 📊 Potential Data Sources
-- Instagram location-tagged posts with genre-specific hashtags (e.g., #waacking연습실, #힙합댄스)
+- Instagram posts with location tags + genre hashtags (#waacking연습실, #힙합댄스).
-- Naver blogs and café posts mentioning studios or meetups
+- Naver blogs and café posts about studios or meetups.
-- Google Maps / Kakao Map POI data with custom review scraping
+- Google Maps / Kakao Map POI data + review scraping.
-- YouTube dance vlog location mentions (with transcript or description mining)
+- YouTube vlogs with dance practice/battle location mentions.
-- Optional: user-submitted dancer location diaries (anonymized)
+- (Optional) Anonymized user-submitted location diaries.

 ---

-## 🧪 Possible Approaches
+## 🧪 Technical Approach
-- NLP keyword extraction for genre-place linkage
+1. **Data Collection**
+   - Crawl social posts, map APIs, and blog mentions.
+   - Extract genre–place linkages via NLP.

+2. **Spatio-Temporal Analysis**
-- Temporal clustering of content to find activity bursts (e.g., event nights, battles)
+   - Cluster activity by time to identify bursts (e.g., battles, workshops).
-- Geospatial visualization using Folium or Kakao Map API
-- Genre-based hotspot scoring using frequency and diversity metrics
+   - Score hotspots using frequency and diversity metrics.

+3. **Visualization**
+   - Build an interactive Folium or Kakao Map visualization.
+   - Color-code by genre and intensity of activity.

+4. **Extensions**
-- Future option: crowd-contributed geo-checkins with feedback loop
+   - Enable crowd-contributed geo-checkins.
+   - Add filters: genre, activity level, time-of-day.

 ---

-## 💡 Expected Insights or Applications
+## 💡 Applications
-- Help beginner dancers find **where to go by genre**
+- **For Dancers:** Entry guide showing where to go by genre.
-- Provide a **dynamic view of Seoul’s street/studio dance culture**
+- **For Communities:** Showcase diversity across dance hubs.
-- Offer insights to urban policy planners on under-supported cultural hubs
+- **For Policy Makers:** Highlight under-supported cultural zones.
-- Support cultural equity by **highlighting less-visible dance communities**
+- **For Researchers:** Provide data on how youth culture shapes urban spaces.

 ---

 ## ⚠️ Notes
-- Respect privacy — no personal movement data tracked without consent
+- Privacy must be respected — no tracking of individual movement without consent.
-- Some location data (e.g., studio addresses) may require validation
-- High noise expected in social media data; requires filtering heuristics
+- Social media data will contain noise; filtering heuristics are essential.
+- Studio addresses and events may need manual validation.
-- Could expand beyond Seoul to other cities with growing dance scenes
+- Framework can later expand beyond Seoul to other cities.

 ---

-## 🔗 Related Projects / Inspirations
+## 🔗 Related Inspirations
-- Street performance heatmaps in urban studies
+- Heatmaps of street performance in urban studies.
-- Music scene mapping in NYC and Berlin
+- Music scene mapping in NYC and Berlin.
-- Pose-based dance classification research
+- Pose-based dance classification research.
-- Cultural equity GIS tools for local governments
+- GIS cultural equity tools used by local governments.

+---

+> “Dance is not just performance — it’s geography, community, and culture.”